-Emulators, Simulators, and Real Devices: Which to Utilize
+Emulators, Simulators, and Real Devices: A Detailed Comparison

 The more robust the testing process is, the greater the chance of achieving high-quality test results.
 As such, testers need to understand what type of mobile testing works for them before going deep into the testing process.